octahedron80/pyunihan/README.md

 * **sortkey-multiple.json** -- In case you want to use those two keys.
 This is already included in *sortkey.json*.
 * **sortkey-rev.json** -- Reverse keys back to characters.
 It is convenience for some job.

 Note: CJK Compatibility Ideographs and CJK Compatibility Ideographs Supplement are also included.
+Beware that they might change to normal characters.

 More to come in the future.